 For the antipasto salad:

-- 8 oz. dry rotini pasta (or your favorite medium length pasta)
+- 8 oz. dry rotini pasta (or your favorite short pasta)

 - 9 oz. hard salami, chopped (or ¾ cup presliced)